Jessep93/nestjs-challenge/README.md

 ## AWS Infrastructure
 1) Modularization of Codes: To improve the management and scalability of the infrastructure, it is recommended to modularize the codebase.
 This allows for easier reusability and maintainability of the infrastructure components.

 2) Implement Highly Available Network Address: For production and staging environments, it is crucial to implement high availability by deploying infrastructure across multiple Availability Zones (AZs).
 This ensures redundancy and resilience in case of failures.
+Using modules will be lot more helpful to implement this.

 3) CloudWatch Alerts and Notifications: Implement health checks and configure CloudWatch alerts to monitor the infrastructure's health and performance.
 Integrate the alert notifications with collaboration tools like Slack to facilitate prompt responses to any failures or issues.